-A huge part of the electrification process will be a massive shift from fuel-powered cars to electric vehicles (EV).
+A huge part of the electrification process will be a massive shift from fuel-powered cars to electric vehicles (EVs).
 “Range anxiety” refers to a drivers’ fear that their car battery will run out and that they won’t find a place to recharge it before reaching their destination.
-This is one of the biggest barriers to EV adoption.
+This is one of the most significant barriers to EV adoption.

 The cure for this range anxiety lies in the availability of ultra-fast chargers – an option that all charge-point operators should be exploring and getting ready to implement.

 The Need for Power

 Ultra-fast charging can cure EV range anxiety once and for all by allowing EVs to recharge in about 15 minutes.
 The challenge lies in the demand all these ultra-fast chargers will place on the electric grid.
 One ultra-fast charger requires about 150kW to charge an EV – multiply this by thousands, and you can understand the problem.
 Additionally, the power needed by such chargers is unavailable in many locations, especially outside of major urban areas.

 Charge point operators (CPOs) will want to offer more than one charger so that multiple vehicles can charge at once, putting even more demand on the grid.
 While upgrading the electric grid is one possible solution, it takes years and is very expensive.
 Not all governments and countries will be willing or able to commit the time and financial resources for grid upgrades to be a viable solution.

 CPOs, commercial real estate and property owners – i.e. airports, hotels, shopping centers, parking, convenience stores, etc. – can benefit greatly by installing ultra-fast charging ports in their locations.
 In addition to providing existing customers with an upgraded service by allowing them to charge their EVs much faster, there is also an opportunity for new and increased revenue streams.